 Follow the guide below to learn how to choose the optimal attack types to unlock encrypted PPT files with this software.

-Then, click "Add" button to import the encrypted PPT file you need to decrypt.
+Then, click "Add" button to import the encrypted PowerPoint file you need to decrypt.

 Information about 3 attack types: